mannychuela/Web-bidding-store-Android-application/README.md

-# Mini eBay Android application
+# Web online store Android application

 Implements an Android mobile application for mini eBay.
 The mini ebay repository includes the backend containing Servlets, classes, and a central database.
 The mobile application communicates with the backend via http (JSON).